 5- In the neck, at the level of the C6, It curved behind the carotid sheath.

 6- Finally, it descends to end into the junction of the left subclavian and left internal jugular veins.
+Venous angle the blood.

-N.B; At the end of the duct there are 2 valves to prevent regurgitation of the blood.
+N.B; At the end of the duct there are 2 valves to prevent regurgitation of